redhat-developer-adoption-emea/cloud-native-developer-series-guides/app-config.md

 is a convenient database to run locally on your laptop, it's in no way appropriate for production or even integration tests.
-Since it's strongly recommended to use the same technology stack (operating system, JVM, middleware, database, etc) that is used in production across all environments, you should modify Inventory and Catalog services to use PostgreSQL instead of the H2 in-memory database.
+Since it's strongly recommended to use the same technology stack (operating system, JVM, middleware, database, etc) that is used in production across all environments, you should modify the Catalog service to use PostgreSQL instead of the H2 in-memory database.

 Fortunately, OpenShfit supports stateful applications such as databases which require access to a persistent storage that survives the container itself.
 You can deploy databases on OpenShift and